Buying a Used Car in Ontario

 Step 3: Investigate

-Once you find a car that seems like a good prospect, follow these steps to investigate it thoroughly before you commit to a purchase.
+Once you find a car that seems like a good prospect, follow these steps to do your research thoroughly before you commit to a purchase.

-In Ontario, all sellers are required to purchase a Used Vehicle Information Package (UVIP) and provide it to a potential buyer.
-This package lists information on a vehicle’s make and model year, powertrain, registration history in the province including mileage, its insurable status, any liens that may be present on the vehicle, and its fair market value including the minimum amount of sales tax that will be due upon registration.
+In Ontario, the Ministry of Transportation requires all sellers to purchase a Used Vehicle Information Package (UVIP)—effectively a basic vehicle history report—and provide it to a potential buyer.
+This package lists information on a vehicle’s make and model year, powertrain, vehicle registration history in the province including mileage, its insurable status, any liens that may be present on the vehicle, and its fair market value including the minimum amount of sales tax that will be due upon registration.
 Be sure to review this package carefully, and check the listed VIN to ensure it matches the one found on the vehicle.

-You should also ask the seller for additional information about the car’s ownership history, whether service records are available, the status of its warranty including any extended warranties that may have been purchased, and whether any required recall work has been done.
+You should also ask the salesperson or private seller for additional information about the vehicle history, whether service records are available, the status of its warranty including any extended warranties that may have been purchased, and whether any required recall work has been done.

-More information on how to verify whether the vehicle is being listed at a fair price, how to check its estimated fuel consumption and safety ratings, what to look for during a test drive, and other steps to take before committing to a purchase can be found at the article on buying a used vehicle in Canada (linked above).
+More information on how to verify whether the vehicle is being listed at a fair price, how to check its estimated fuel consumption and safety ratings, what to look for during a test drive, and other steps to take before committing to a purchase can be found at the article on Buying a Used Car in Canada.

 Opening new car door